MarcuTamas/MarcuTamas/README.md

 ⚖️"Developed" by Law 💜.

-✅ Currently, I am a student in my final at UBB, Postgraduate Training Program in Computer Science and looking for a place to develop and apply new skills.
+✅ Currently, I am a student in my final year at UBB, Postgraduate Training Program in Computer Science and looking for a place to develop and apply new skills.

 ❖ I am a curious 🤔 and dedicated individual who thrives on acquiring new knowledge.
 <br />